skeweddata/skeweddata.github.io/_drafts/nfl_stats_lies.md

 _Credit: [Amazon Web Services via YouTube](https://www.youtube.com/watch?v=bGqoSBSh1hA&feature=emb_title)_

 Maybe the model's right!
-The linebacker trying to chase him down might have a better angle than it looks like from this angle, or maybe there's 3 defenders bearing down on McCaffrey just off screen[^methodology].
-But we have way too little information to tell.
-And until the NFL is willing to open up access to their data that's not going to change, and these stats will remain a niche side attraction.
+The linebacker trying to chase him down might have a better angle than it looks like in the commercial, or maybe there are 3 defenders bearing down on McCaffrey just off screen[^methodology].
+But we have way too little information to tell, and until the NFL is willing to open up access to their data that's not going to change.
+Which is a shame, really, since these data have the potential to completely revolutionize the sport.

 [^2017]: